 Legal translation by certified legal translators is an art and a science.
-Legal translation services for attorneys and lawyers require knowledge, experience and skills.
+Legal translation services for legal industry, attorneys and lawyers require knowledge, experience and skills.
 And because practice makes perfect, the more legal translations you do, the better you get.
 But going through trial and error to become a great legal translator requires a lot of time.
-Reading top legal blogs written by lawyers and relevant to legal translators will help develop a better grasp of the legal industry.
+Reading top legal blogs written by lawyers and relevant to legal translators specializing in law translation will help develop a better grasp of the legal industry.
 Plus, there’s another way.

 Document Translation Apps for Legal Translation

 We’re going to talk about more than 30 best tools for a perfect document translation for new legal translators.
-They’re designed to make the process of legal translation easier.
+They’re designed to make legal translation easier.
 And to turn you into a better translator faster.